Recreational cooking for groups is a popular pastime

 In Cranston, Rhode Island, Chef Walters Cooking School (CWCS) offers recreational cooking classes that combine innovation with classic methods.
 Credit Master Chef Walter Potenza and his award-winning school with the Mediterranean Diet 21 — live well through food.
 The major ingredient at his award-winning school is fun — and no note taking.
 The class cooks with a chef and after the class, the recipes are emailed.
 Recipes are seasonal and depend on local markets and purveyors.
 CWCS is home to the largest program of hands-on recreational cooking and cooking-related classes in Rhode Island.
 Groups choose from cooking classes from regional Italian cookery to farmer’s market favorites and comfort food classics.

 Further north in Maine, Salt Water Farm opens its seaside doors for smaller cooking classes under the tutelage of founder and chef Annemarie Ahearn.
 Class size restriction may require dividing the group into several classes.
 The smaller size helps everyone in getting to know each other.
-Classes include, but are not limited to, making pasta, a Penobscot Bay bouillabaisse, even pies (from scratch) or baking bread.
+Classes include, but are not limited to, making pasta, a Penobscot Bay bouillabaisse, baking pies (from scratch) or bread.
 All courses are sourced locally, taking advantage of seaside produce and product.
 Many use traditional New England cooking techniques.
 Classes on the farm prepare students to enjoy making the recipes and to recreate them at home using their area’s hyper-local ingredients.
-Taking a bit of the Salt Water Farm and memories of New England with them.
+This allows groups to take a bit of the Salt Water Farm and memories of New England with them.

 By Mary Lu Laffey